IgniteUI/igniteui-documentation/topics/05_ASP-NET-MVC/IgniteUI_for_MVC_mobile_Known_Issues.md

 |metadata|
 -->

-# Mobile Wrappers Known Issues and Limitations (%%ProductName%% ASP.NET MVC)
+# Mobile Wrappers Known Issues and Limitations (%%ProductNameMVC%%)

 ## Known Issues and Limitations Summary

-The following table summarizes the known issues and limitations of the Ignite U™ ASP.NET MVC mobile wrappers.
+The following table summarizes the known issues and limitations of the %%ProductNameMVC%% mobile.

 Legend: |
 --------|---------